My Path with Qigong

 There is another thread to this story.
 I had a lifelong draw towards martial arts, perhaps inherited from my grandfather.
 I studied fencing, Jeet Kune Do, and Aikido, but was uncomfortable with the inherent possibility of causing harm through fighting.
 I enjoyed Butoh dance, but did not continue with it when my teacher died.
 Yet the sense it gave me of channeling energy through movement stayed with me.

 On Dr. Hu's encouragement, I began teaching and healing with Qigong more, and have been deeply moved by witnessing the transformation that Qigong can bring to people's bodies, minds, hearts, and lives.
+Just as we have two feet for walking, I teach and heal with one foot, and study and practice with the other as I walk this path.
+I continue to study Wild Goose with Micheline Bogey, and am studying Chinese medicine with Dr. Edward Neal.

 "The space between Heaven and Earth is a bellows;